Back to top

 The Wizard class defines the canFinish method in which you can define if the wizard can be completed.

-This would include your Wizard in the standard dialog for new projects which can be used via the command org.eclipse.ui.newWizard.
+This includes your wizard in the standard dialog for new projects which can be used via the command org.eclipse.ui.newWizard.

 The following gives an example of a wizard with two pages.